ErikEJ/erikej.github.io/_posts/2020-04-13-generate-efcore-classes-from-a-sql-server-database-project.md

 With this approach, as you can guess, your customization options are limited, unless you add design time code to your project.

+### How does it work?

+After you click OK, this is an abbreviated description of what happens ([source code here](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/GUI/ReverseEngineer20/ReverseEngineer/SqlServerDacpacDatabaseModelFactory.cs#L42)):

+- If there are .dacpac references, all files are merged into a single .dacpac file.
+- A TSqlModel is loaded from the .dacpac file.
+- Based on the TSqlModel, an EF Core DatabaseModel is created.
+- EF Core generates code from the DatabaseModel.

 Hope you found this useful, if you have an support questions or issues regarding this feature, please contact me via [the GitHub repo.](https://github.com/ErikEJ/EFCorePowerTools/issues)

 [Comments or questions for this blog post?](https://github.com/ErikEJ/erikej.github.io/issues/4)